jorditorresBCN/Assignments-2017/Lab04.md

 That’s how the Serverless Framework

-Before to start the next [task 4.2](#Tasks42), create a `.pynb` file that demonstrates that you followed this example.
+Before starting the next [task 4.2](#Tasks42), create a `.pynb` file that demonstrates that you followed this example.

 <a name="Tasks42"/>

 ## Task 4.2: How to provide our service combined with third-party services?

 In order to augment the value of our service we can build our service upon other services.
 As a example of combining our service with third-party services I suggest to plotting tweets on a map.
 Twitter allows its users to provide their location when they publish a tweet, in the form of latitude and longitude coordinates.
 With this information, we are ready to create some nice visualisation for our data, in the form of interactive maps.
 However the problem in our Twitter case is that we can find details about the geographic localization of the user's device in the form of geographic coordinates only in a small portion of tweets.
 Many users disable this functionality on their mobile, however there is still some tweets tagged with this information and allow us to show an example of using a third-party services that allows a nice way to provide an easy-to-digest of a particular feature of a dataset.

-For this purpouse we will use [GeoJSON](http://geojson.org), a format for encoding a variety of geographic data structures and [Leaflet.js](http://leafletjs.com), a Javascript library for interactive maps.
+For this purpose we will use [GeoJSON](http://geojson.org), a format for encoding a variety of geographic data structures and [Leaflet.js](http://leafletjs.com), a Javascript library for interactive maps.

-GeoJSON supports a variety of geometric types of format that can be used to visualise the desired shapes onto a map.
+GeoJSON supports a variety of geometric types of format that can be used to visualize the desired shapes onto a map.
 A GeoJSON object can represent a geometry, feature, or collection of features.
 Geometries only contain the information about the shape; its examples include Point, LineString, Polygon, and more complex shapes.
 Features extend this concept as they contain a geometry plus additional (custom) properties.
 Finally, a collection of features is simply a list of features.
 A GeoJSON data structure is always a JSON object.
 The following snippet shows an example (taken from https://github.com/bonzanini/Book-SocialMediaMiningPython) of GeoJSON that represents a collection with two different points, each point used to pin a particular city:
 ```
 {
 	"type": "FeatureCollection",